RGBT Salient Object Detection: A Large-scale Dataset and Benchmark: Introduction

 \section{Introduction}

 \IEEEPARstart{S}{alient} object detection aims to find the object that human eyes pay much attention to in an image.
-Salient object detection has been extensively studied over the past decade, but still faces many challenges in complex environment, e.g., when appearance of the object is similar to the surrounding, the algorithms of salient object detection in RGB images often perform not well.
+Salient object detection has been extensively studied over the past decade, but still faces many challenges in complex environment, e.g., when appearance of the object is similar to the surrounding, the algorithms of salient object detection for RGB images often perform not well.
 Researches on adopting different modalities to assist salient object detection have attracted more and more attentions.
 Many works~\cite{CiptadiHR13,JuGGRW14} have achieved good results on salient object detection by combining RGB images with depth information.
-However, depth image has its limitations, for example, when the object is perpendicular to the shot of depth camera, the depth values in same object are different, as the depth value is calculated according to distance, which will bring difficulty to salient object detection.
-Integrating RGB and thermal infrared (RGBT) data have also shown its effectiveness in some computer vision tasks, such as moving object detection, person Re-ID, and visual tracking ~\cite{LiCHLTL16, abs-1805-08982, Wang0MZTL18}.
-The imaging principle of thermal infrared camera is based on thermal radiation from the object surface, and the thermal radiation of different places of object surface are almost same.
-Therefore, imaging of salient object with thermal infrared camera is always uniform.
-Furthermore, thermal infrared information can help assist salient object detection, as the objects are salient in thermal infrared images in most cases even if the background is cluttered in RGB images.
-And thermal infrared camera imaging will not be influenced by bad weathers or low illumination.
+However, depth image has its limitations, for example, when the object is perpendicular to the shot of depth camera, the depth map shows inconsistent values of the same surface.
+Integrating RGB and thermal infrared (RGBT) data has also shown its effectiveness for some computer vision tasks, such as moving object detection, person Re-ID, and visual tracking ~\cite{LiCHLTL16, abs-1805-08982, Wang0MZTL18}.
+The imaging principle of thermal infrared camera is based on thermal radiation from the object surface, and different places of object surface have almost same thermal radiation.
+Existing RGB and Depth(RGBD) salient object detection methods mainly focus on how to explore depth information to complement RGB SOD.
+However, RGBT salient object detection treats RGB and thermal modalities equally and its target is to leverage complementary advantages to discover common conspicuous objects in both modalities.